Introduction

 The Prestes Maia Building, located in the heart of downtown São Paulo, is a striking symbol of the city’s industrial heritage and ongoing social struggles.
 Originally built in 1957 as a textile factory, it later became Brazil’s largest vertical occupation and a focal point in the fight for housing rights.
 Today, as it undergoes a major retrofit to become social housing, Prestes Maia stands as a monument to urban resilience and transformation.
 This guide provides a detailed overview of its history, cultural significance, practical visitor information, and how the building fits into São Paulo’s landscape of historic sites.

-- Visiting the Prestes Maia Building
+Explore Prestes Maia Building in Pictures

 Early Origins and Construction